kiln/flourish-sdk/README.md

 var img_url = Flourish.static_prefix + "/my_image.jpg";
 ```

+#### `GUIDE.md`
+A file documenting the template for end Flourish users, in Markdown format.
+This documentation will be displayed on the template’s page on the Flourish site, when the template is [published](#publish-a-template) and made live.

 #### `README.md`
-A file documenting the template, in Markdown format.
-This documentation will be displayed on the template’s page on the Flourish site, when the template is [published](#publish-a-template) and made live.
+A standard README file for developers, available as part of the source like other files.

 ### Other files
 In general any files not listed above will be ignored by Flourish, and you may use them as part of your template’s build process or for any other purpose.
 They won’t be uploaded when you publish the template.